Do Go On - 541 - The Freedom House Ambulance Service

 And the ambulance service these days have helicopters.

-You know, it's not just the classic sort of sprinter van
+It's not just the classic sort of sprinter van style now.

-taught me and I've never fact-checked it but he says you know the two places you can get a blood
+But he says, you know, the two places you can get a blood transfusion in Australia,

-hopefully what happens if they can't find a pilot they must they must also know how to fly if they got to
+They must also know how to fly if they got to.

-I think it's more that the pilots are pretty well trained in the first aid stuff,
+I think it's more that the pilots are pretty well trained in their first aid stuff

 rather than that paramedics are trained in the piloting.